JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 ## ChainRules
-From our discussions about AD systems so far we see that while the basic, *engine*, part is relatively straightforward, it devil is in writing the rules prescribing the computation of gradients.
+From our discussions about AD systems so far we see that while the basic, *engine*, part is relatively straightforward, the devil is in writing the rules prescribing the computation of gradients.
 These rules are needed for every system whether it is graph based, tracking, or Wengert list based.
 ForwardDiff also needs a rule system, but rules are a bit different (as they are pushing the gradient forward rather than pulling it back).
 It is obviously a waste of effort for each AD system to have its own set of rules.
 Therefore the community (initiated by Catherine Frames White backed by [Invenia](https://github.com/invenia)) have started to work on a unified system to express differentiation rules, such that they can be shared between systems.
-So far, they are supported by `Zygote.jl`, `Nabla.jl`, `ReverseDiff.jl` and `Diffractor.jl`, suggesting that the unification approach is working.
+So far, they are supported by `Zygote.jl`, `Nabla.jl`, `ReverseDiff.jl` and `Diffractor.jl`, suggesting that the unification approach is working (but not by `Enzyme.jl`).

 The definition of reverse diff rules follows the idea we have nailed above (we refer readers interested in forward diff rules [to official documentation](https://juliadiff.org/ChainRulesCore.jl)).